ybgskr12/Reforestation/README.md

-## Why did the Clydesdale give the pony a glass of water?
-Because he was a little horse!
+## What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.